benlk/columbus-regional-rail/_lines/airport-people-mover.md

 More than 30 million passengers boarded airplanes at John Glenn International Airport in 2021, according to the [2021 CRAA Annual Comprehensive Financial Report](https://columbusairports.com/storage/production/20220601113659-craa-2021-annual-comprehensive-financial-report.pdf).

 I haven't found numbers for the total number of guests at the Greater Columbus Convention Center in a year, or for the estimated number of passengers who fly into CMH and then go to a convention, but consider: The 2023 Arnold Sports Festival brought an estimated [100,000 people to Columbus for one event](https://www.10tv.com/article/entertainment/events/arnold-sports-festival-columbus-ohio/530-925690e5-1def-4379-956c-beecfafbe69b), including more than 12,000 athletes from around the world.

+For comparison, the [Detroit People Mover](https://en.wikipedia.org/wiki/Detroit_People_Mover) is a circular line, most akin to the [defunct CBUS Circulator bus route](https://web.archive.org/web/20210923002929/https://www.dispatch.com/story/news/2021/08/20/cbus-cotas-popular-and-free-circulator-downtown-isnt-coming-back/8196863002/), and had 364,300 annual riders in 2022.
+The [Miami-Dade Metromover](https://en.wikipedia.org/wiki/Metromover) had more than 5.5 million annual riders in 2022.

 ### Funding